-VwGH, Decision Ra 2016/20/0384, 22 June 2017, summary available in German at: https://bit.ly/406vWVV.
+&lt;sup>153 VwGH, Decision Ra 2016/20/0384, 22 June 2017, summary available in German here.

-&lt;sup>154 BvWG, W175 2206076-1, 1 October 2018, available in German at: https://bit.ly/3yDXrKC;
+&lt;sup>154 BVwG, W175 2206076-1, 1 October 2018, available in German here.

-Letter from the Ombudsman to Asylkoordination Österreich, Fr.
+&lt;sup>155 Letter from the Ombudsman to Asylkoordination Österreich, Fr.
 Dr. Glawischnig, 12 June 2018.

-Practice-based observation by asylkoordination österreich and partners, January 2024.
+&lt;sup>156 Practice-based observation by asylkoordination österreich and partners, January 2024.

-Standard, 'Viele Unklarheiten um Asyl-Kommission von Irmgard Griss", 5 February 2021, available in German: https://bit.ly/3ai25Tu.
+&lt;sup>157 Standard, 'Viele Unklarheiten um Asyl-Kommission von Irmgard Griss", 5 February 2021, available in German here.

-Federal Ministry of Justice, Bericht der Kindeswohlkommission, 21 July 2021, available in German at: https://bit.ly/3EZEdmz.
+&lt;sup>158 Federal Ministry of Justice, Bericht der Kindeswohlkommission, 21 July 2021, available in German here.

-Bündnis Gemeinsam für Kinderrechte (GfK), https://bit.ly/3ZLTXS7.
+&lt;sup>159 Bündnis Gemeinsam für Kinderrechte (GfK), here.

 DNA tests may be required to provide proof of family ties, but this is rare in practice.
-DNA tests have to be paid by the asylum seeker.
-If a DNA test has been suggested by the BFA or the Administrative Court and family links have been verified, asylum seekers may demand a refund of the costs from the BFA.
+DNA tests should be paid by the asylum applicant.
+If a DNA test has been suggested by the BFA or the Administrative Court and family links have been verified, asylum applicants may demand a refund of the costs from the BFA.
 The issue of DNA tests was discussed in the context of a legislative reform affecting Family Reunification but was ultimately not included in the reform.

 The High Administrative Court ruled in December 2022 concerning the responsibility of a state for family members: Article 9 of the Dublin III Regulation contains special jurisdiction for family members of beneficiaries of international protection.
 If the applicant has a family member - regardless of whether the family already existed in the country of origin - who is a beneficiary of international protection and has the right to reside in a Member State, that Member State is responsible for examining the application for international protection, provided that the persons concerned express this wish in writing.
-This regulation not only allows the persons concerned (the applicant and the beneficiaries of international protection) to have a say, but gives them the power to decide whether they want to be reunited.
-These rules out the possibility that people are brought together against their will.
+This regulation not only allows the persons concerned (the applicant and the beneficiaries of international protection) to have a say, but gives them the power to decide whether they want to be reunited ruling out the possibility that people be brought together against their will.
 The applicant must be informed of the requirement for such declarations within the framework of their right to information (cf. Art.
 4 Para.
 1 lit. b and c Dublin III Regulation) and, in the event of such a request by the applicant, it must be verified that the beneficiaries of the international protection agree to a reunification.
-162